 This offence carries a maximum penalty of life imprisonment.
 If a firearm is used, the minimum sentence is 4 years imprisonment.

-This segment explains the nature of a peace bond and how to ask to get one in place,
+This section explains the nature of a peace bond and how to ask to get one in place,